 31) Upside-Down Orchids (Stanhopea)

-These unusual orchids are well-known for the strikingly strong fragrance of their blossoms and the unusual nature in which their flower racemes burst through their potting medium – rather than from the center of the plant’s foliage.
+These unusual orchids are well-known for the powerful fragrance of their blossoms and the unusual nature in which their flower racemes burst through their potting medium – rather than from the center of the plant’s foliage.
 This unusual flowering has led them to be referred to commonly as upside-down orchids.
-Stanhopea blossoms can be spectacularly complex and intricate, but they are usually short-lived.
+Stanhopea blossoms can be spectacularly complex and intricate but usually short-lived.

 Native To: | Central and South America |